A flexible and tax-efficient way to save

 Put cash in and take it out within the same tax year, without impacting your annual ISA allowance.

-When you're introduced to us by your Wealth Manager or Financial Adviser, you'll be given a personal link to get started.
+When you're introduced to us by a referral partner, you'll be given a personal link to get started.
 It's then easy to come on board.

 1. Tell us who you are

 We ask for basic information to get started.
-You'll need to be over 18, a UK resident and taxpayer, and not a US person.
+You'll need to be age over 18 or over, a UK resident and taxpayer, and not a US person.

 2. Self-serve or take advice